Tengjia-Kang/TPAM/README.md

 ```

 # Questions / Issues
-If you have any questions or issues running this code, please open an issue so we can know to fix it, or send a email to author.
+If you have any questions or issues running this code, please open an issue so we can know to fix it, or send an email to author.

 # Acknowledgments
 This code design was adopted from [Random-Walks-for-Adversarial-Meshes